microsoft/terminal/doc/specs/#607 - Commandline Arguments for the Windows Terminal.md

 * Immediately display an error that the commandline is invalid, and that a commandline should start with a `new-tab ; `?

-TODO: This ^ is left for discussion.
+**TODO**: This ^ is left for discussion.
+In my initial implementation, I resolved this by assuming there was an implicit `new-tab` command, and that felt right.

+We should also make sure that when we add support for the `open-settings` command, that command by itself should not imply a `new-tab`. `wt open-settings` should simply open the settings in the user's chosen `.json` editor, without needing to open a terminal window.

 ## Future considerations